aaronpkelly/aaronpkelly.github.io/_posts/fly.io.md

 My API doesn't have a nice web frontend, but you could try deploying your own webapp or one of the popular images from [https://hub.docker.com/](https://hub.docker.com/).

 Once its deployed, all you need to do then is run `flyctl open`, and the app will open in your browser.

+# running pre-built images on fly.io (e.g. from hub.docker.com)

+should be as easy as this:

+	flyctl launch --image $NAME